General Tax Provisions

 Tax Cuts and Jobs Act of 2017

 Public Law 115-97, the Tax Cuts and Jobs Act of 2017 represented one of the most sweeping changes of federal tax policies in many years.
-Below are the provisions of the greatest general interest to individuals; also see IRS Publication 5307 at www.irs.gov.
+Below are the provisions of the greatest general interest to individuals applying to tax returns for 2019; also see IRS Publication 5307 at www.irs.gov.

-In addition, the tax rates and brackets for the unearned income of a child changed and are no longer affected by the tax situation of the child’s parents.
-The 2018 tax rates applicable to a child’s unearned income of more than $2,550 are 24, 35, and 37 percent.
+The tax rates and brackets for the unearned income of a child are no longer affected by the tax situation of the child’s parents.
+The tax rates applicable to a child’s unearned income of more than $2,600 are 24, 35, and 37 percent.

-Personal Exemption—For 2018 returns, taxpayers can no longer claim a personal exemption deduction for themselves, a spouse or dependent.
-The exemption amount for 2018 otherwise would have been $4,150.
+Personal Exemption—Taxpayers can no longer claim a personal exemption deduction for themselves, a spouse or dependent.

 Married Filing Separately $12,000

 The standard deduction for someone who can be claimed as a dependent on another person’s tax return is the lesser of $1,100 or the dependent’s earned income plus $350.

 Note: Domestic partnerships, civil unions or other similar relationships not considered to be marriages under state law are not considered to be marriages for federal tax purposes.